wish15/authentication_and_text_saving_fastapi/README.md

 # User Authentication and text saving api

 The API is built by using FASTapi framework, This api uses is OAuth2 Authenticationprotocol,OAuth2 is a specification that defines several ways to handle authentication and authorization.
-For login api uses "JSON Web Tokens" ie JWT and hashin password for security the token
+For login api uses "JSON Web Tokens" ie JWT and hashing password using hashing algorithms for security.

 # Installing